We present contemporary art to excite, challenge and educate.

 Recognized for organizing the first solo museum exhibitions in the United States of international artists such as Erwin Wurm, The Bass also presents major exhibitions by influential artists such as El Anatsui, Isaac Julien, Eve Sussman, and Piotr Uklański.
 The exhibition program encompasses a wide range of media and artistic points of view that bring new thought to the diverse cultural context of Miami Beach.

-Central to its mission, The Bass maintains a vigorous education program for lifelong learning and visitors of all ages.
+Central to the museum’s mission, The Bass maintains a vigorous education program for lifelong learning and visitors of all ages.
 The Bass IDEAS education initiative uses art as a catalyst for creativity and positive growth, especially in the area of early childhood education.
 The active outreach program, Creativity in the Community, takes The Bass IDEAS off-site by engaging families and their children in Miami-Dade County neighborhoods with the most challenged access to art.
-In Spring 2017, the museum’s Creativity Center opens as the largest art museum education facility in Miami-Dade.

 Creativity in the Community